gtxll8/Project2-Tournament-Results/README.md

 Project Description:

-This is a project that uses a PostgeSQL database, supported by python modules demonstrating a viable game tournament using the Swiss system.
+This is a project that uses a PostgeSQL database, supported by python modules, demonstrating a viable game tournament using the Swiss system.
 This project has two parts one is defining the schema and the relations between the tables and second is the code that will use it to support it.

 What does this project achieve:

-It passes all the requirements/tests asked for the final project in "Project2 Tournament Results" which are :
+It passes all the requirements/tests asked for the final project in "Project2 Tournament Results":

 1. Old matches can be deleted.
 2. Player records can be deleted.